Kudaes/LOLBITS/README.md

 To obtain the reverse shell just open type in `python lawlbin.py` on a cmd of the C&C server and execute the C# agent on the compromised host.
 Since this project borns from the ashes of a previous and failed project, some of this old features have been kept.
 The old project was a shell where all the available commands would be executed using exclusively [Living of The Land Binaries](https://github.com/LOLBAS-Project/LOLBAS).
-Thats where the LOL of LOLBITS come from, and thats why the following features run using exclusively LOLBINS (this could help to bypass AWS and some EDR filters):
+Thats where the LOL of LOLBITS comes from, and thats why the following features run using exclusively LOLBINS (this could help to bypass AWS and some EDR filters):

 * **download**: Download a file from a Webdav to the compromised host.
 * **copy**: Copy a file from a local path to another local path.